dmurvihill/motion-sdk/docs/markdown/motion-sdk.md

 </td><td>

-Official rate limits used by Motion
+Official rate limits used by Motion.

 NOTE: For additional safety, consider using [recommendedRateLimits](./motion-sdk.recommendedratelimits.md) instead.